microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestorage-delete-containers.md

 Delete a [fileStorageContainer](../resources/filestoragecontainer.md).
 Deleting fileStorageContainers using this method will move the fileStorageContainers to the recycle bin instead of permanently deleting them.

-The application calling this API must have permissions to delete fileStorageContainers of the respective container type.
+The application calling this API must have permissions to delete fileStorageContainers for the respective container type.

 ## Permissions